stephanmantler/super-map-block/README.md

 ## Getting Started

 This is the active, unstable development branch.
+Use at your own risk - stable releases to the [Wordpress Plugin Directory](https://wordpress.org/plugins/) coming soon!

 It only contains the raw sources and requires a development environment to build the actual plugin.
 To use Mapbox instead of the default OpenStreetMap tiles, you will need a [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).